Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

   * `commands`:
     Show a list of built-in and external commands.

+  * `config`:
+    Show Homebrew and system configuration useful for debugging.
+If you file a bug report, you will likely be asked for this information if you do not provide it.

   * `create <URL> [--autotools|--cmake] [--no-fetch] [--set-name <name>] [--set-version <version>]`:
     Generate a formula for the downloadable file at <URL> and open it in the editor.
     Homebrew will attempt to automatically derive the formula name